ProzorroUKR/openprocurement.api/docs/source/standard/item.rst

 :product:
     string, required

-    ID for related product in catalogue
+    ID for related product from catalogue

 .. _Classification: